We may earn affiliate commissions for the recommended products. Learn more.

 Watch online in Canada

-If you’re in Canada, you’ll be able to watch all the Six Nations matches on DAZN, which has exclusive rights to the tournament.
+From 2026, Premier Sports has the exclusive Canadian broadcast rights to the Six Nations, including all men’s matches.
 At the time of writing, a DAZN subscription costs CA$29.99 a month or $89.99 a year.

 If that’s too expensive for you, or you prefer to watch the UK coverage, I’d recommend signing up for a reasonably-priced VPN, such as NordVPN, and using it to connect to a server in the UK.
 You’ll then be able to access all the games for free on BBC iPlayer and ITVX.